yt-project/libyt/doc/libyt-api/yt_get_particlesptr.md

   - Usage: Attribute name representing coordinate or position x, y, and z.
   > {octicon}`pencil;1em;sd-text-warning;` The lifetime of `coor_x`, `coor_y`, `coor_z` should cover the in situ analysis process. `libyt` only borrows these names and does not make a copy.
 - `void (*get_par_attr) (const int, const long*, const char*, const char*, yt_array*)` (Default=`NULL`)
-  - Usage: Function pointer to get particle’s attribute.
+  - Usage: Function pointer to get or generate particle’s attribute.

 > {octicon}`info;1em;sd-text-info;` `libyt` borrows the full field and particle information class (`class XXXFieldInfo`) from [`frontend`](./yt_set_parameters.md#yt-param-yt).
 It is OK not to set a particle's `attr_unit`, `num_attr_name_alias`, `attr_name_alias`, `attr_display_name`, if this `attr_name` is already inside your frontend.
-> If you are adding a totally new particle attribute, please add them. `libyt` will add these new attributes information alongside with your original one.
+> If you are adding a totally new particle attribute, do add them. `libyt` will add these new attributes information alongside with your original one.
+>
+> Refer to [Naming and Field Information](../in-situ-python-analysis/using-yt.md#naming-and-field-information) for how particle/attribute names and yt fields are linked and reused.

 ## Get Particle Attribute Function
 For each particle type, there should be one get particle attribute function `get_par_attr`.
 This function is able to write particle attribute to an array, just through knowing the grid id, particle type, and attribute name.